hotair88/moviereviewsapp/README.md

-# movie reviews app using using Python-based web framework Django, HTML & CSS
+# movie reviews app using using Django, HTML & CSS